Luk446/InverseKinematics_MachineLearning/README.md

 *Due to sensitivity of data the project folder cannot be public*

-Coding is comprised of two scripts, compiled in Visual Studio Code Jupyter Notebooks.
+Coding is comprised of three scripts, compiled in Visual Studio Code Jupyter Notebooks.

 ## Script 1 - MLPR Training